 Case Management.
 Case managers meet regularly with families in all of our programs.
 With the help of a case manager, each family selects goals and sets a plan to achieve them.
 Meetings cover a range of topics including employment, education, mental and physical health, relationship building and securing basic needs such as food, clothing and transportation.

-We recently added an Education Specialist to work with 30 families living in the Housing & Hope apartments.
-Our Education Specialist works mostly with school-aged children, helping them achieve academic success by serving as a liaison between the families and school, helping families connect with additional resources such as tutors, summer school and enrichment opportunities and working to solve attendance issues.
-The Education Specialist doesn’t limit her work only to school-aged children though.
-She also works with very young children in early intervention programs and even helps adults who are seeking to increase their skills or education find the path to reach their goals.
+Educational Support.
+Our Education Specialist works with 30 families living in the Housing & Hope apartments.
+This specialist works mostly with school-aged children, serving as a liaison between the families and school, helping families connect with additional resources such as tutors, summer school and enrichment opportunities and working to solve attendance issues.
+The Education Specialist also works with very young children in early intervention programs and adults who are seeking to increase their skills or education find the path to reach their goals.

 Skill-Building.
 We offer skill-building opportunities at our building for interested families in our programs.
 Topics might include putting together a resume, budgeting or nutrition.
 Child care is provided.